seul-b/special-education-progress-monitoring/paper/paper.md

 ---

-# Summary
+# Overview
 `Special Education Progress Monitoring` (SEPM) is a Shiny app intended to support special education professionals with interactive data collection and graphing functions.
 Special education professionals, including teachers, paraprofessionals, and related service providers, will be able to input details and corresponding data for each step for a student to complete through systematic instructional strategies.
 Available strategies include task analysis, time delay, least-to-most and most-to-least prompt hierarchies, and simultaneous prompting, as well as customized instruction or assessment data.

-# Overview
-This app is designed specifically for special education professionals, providing a user-friendly platform to track and analyze student progress efficiently.
-Built on the Shiny framework, this app offers interactive features tailored to the needs of teachers, paraprofessionals, and related service providers in the field of special education.

-SEPM aims to streamline data collection and analysis, focusing on evidence-based teaching practices and effective data management.
 By incorporating systematic instructional strategies, the app empowers educators to create tailored instructional plans for students while facilitating progress monitoring and data-driven decision-making.

 # Information for Users
-Step 1: Access the main page and locate the hyperlink titled "Systematic Instructional Procedures Guide".
-This link provides comprehensive information including definitions, descriptions, and examples of the instructional strategies along with resources for special education professionals based on @brown2016instruction.
+Step 1: Access the main page and locate the hyperlink titled "Systematic Instructional Procedures Guide."
+This link provides comprehensive information, including definitions, descriptions, and examples of the instructional strategies, along with resources for special education professionals based on @brown2016instruction.

 Step 2: Below the hyperlink, users can either upload a properly formatted .csv file or select an instructional strategy to begin a new datasheet.
 Available instructional strategies include task analysis, time delay, least-to-most or most-to-least prompt hierarchies, simultaneous prompting, or a customized assessment template.